 With many HUD 232 lenders to choose from, including both conventional and boutique lenders, what makes Cambridge stand out as a senior living operator’s formula for success?
-Cambridge Realty Capital President Jeffrey Davis addresses that question: “It always comes down to experience and results.”
+Back in 2019 Cambridge Realty Capital President Jeffrey Davis addressed that question: “It always comes down to experience and results.”

-Erkes was particularly passionate about FHA-insured loans, and the HUD 232 loan in particular, because its long-term rates are unlike any other loan product on the market.
+Erkes was particularly passionate about FHA-insured loans, and the HUD 232 loan in particular because its long-term rates are unlike any other loan product on the market.
 “When we’re in the middle of a strong economic cycle, people like to say, ‘this time it’s different.’
 But history has taught us that it’s never different,” Erkes asserted.
-“A great interest rate today is going to change at some point, whether it’s 2, 5 or 20 years down the road.”
-The HUD 232 loan eliminates any and all need to speculate about what the economy is going to be like in the future.
+“A great interest rate today is going to change at some point, whether it’s 2, 5, or 20 years down the road.”
+The HUD 232 loan eliminates any need to speculate about what the economy will be like in the future.
 With interest rates that last for up to 30 years for refinances or longer on new construction, borrowers can calculate exactly what they will be paying for the duration of their loan term.

 In fact, HUD brings several time-tested advantages that are unique to the program besides low, fixed interest rates.
 They do not have any escalations, CPI adjustments, rate changes after 5 years, or any other adjustments.
 Additionally, HUD 232 loans are non-recourse.
 “It’s a win-win situation for all stakeholders,” Erkes declared.